By Helen Roberts

 Photo credit: Andy Winfield

-A wonderful example of a mycoheterotroph at the Botanic Garden is toothwort (Lathraea squamaria L.).
-It spends most of its time below ground, but in April it sends up aerial inflorescences about 20-25 cm tall.
+A wonderful example of a parasitic plant at the Botanic Garden is toothwort (Lathraea squamaria L.).
+It spends most of its time below ground, parasitising the roots of trees such as hazel or alder, but in April it sends up aerial inflorescences about 20-25 cm tall.
 These were in their full glory in the garden a couple of weeks ago, but can still be seen (see photo) in both the pollinator display on the left as you walk in the main gate, or at the east gate.

 Unlike Gastrodia kuroshimensis, toothwort flowers are bisexual and pollinated by bumble-bees.